dgdoyh/dgdoyh/README.md

 >>   <summary>Game Content Design</summary>
 >>
 >>     - Secret Code:
->>       - Created a secret code in the fish description
+>>       - Created a secret code in the fish description for the theme of the game jam: Secret
 >>     - Map Edge Collision Event:
 >>       - Designed an event for map edge collisions
 >>   </details>